AnishNavalgund/vidyaNav-ai-frontend/docs/blueprint.md

 - Homepage Title: Display the title of the homepage, 'VidyaNav-ai: Your AI Sahayak for Multi-Grade Classrooms'.
 - Navigation Buttons: Provide buttons for 'Generate Smart Worksheet,' 'Ask a Student Question,' and 'Visual Aid Generator' leading to the appropriate page.
 - Descriptive Subheading: Add a subheading: 'Built for rural India’s teachers.
-Generate worksheets, visuals, and student answers — in one click.'
+Generate worksheets, visuals, and answer your students of any grade in just one click.'
 - Generate Worksheet AI: A tool that lets the AI select suitable math problems for the generated worksheets based on student grades.
 - Instant Knowledge AI: A tool that helps answer common student questions.